maehem/copper/README.md

  | BCM |   Name  | Mode | V | Physical | V | Mode | Name    | BCM |
  +-----+---------+------+---+----------+---+------+---------+-----+
 ```
+### NOTE: This project started as a fork of jWiringPi but soon realized that
+PiGPIO is now the official way to interact with GPIO on a Raspberry Pi.
+The
+author of Copper liked the format for the GIT project and decided to use it
+as the basis for the Copper project.